-Several drill holes up-section from the upper Stockwork Zone at Jeff showed appreciable sulfide mineralization in peperitic basalt in a carbonaceous mudstone host.
-This suggests that the Jeff VMS system continues up-stratigraphy from mineralization identified in 2020.
+Several drill holes up-section from the Upper Zone at Jeff showed appreciable sulfide mineralization in peperitic basalt in a carbonaceous mudstone host.
+This indicates that the TV-Jeff VMS system continues up-stratigraphy from mineralization identified in 2020.

-Drilling of the upper Stockwork Zone at Jeff expanded the footprint of known sulfide mineralization (Figs. 3 and 4), but also showed that Au-Ag mineralization and hydrothermal alteration die out to the north.
-Replacement-style sulfide mineralization is hosted by basaltic and dacitic peperite, and is closely associated with a corridor of hydrothermal alteration (Fig. 2).
-Stratigraphic and chemostratigraphic investigations of drill core show that the Upper Stockwork Zone at Jeff correlates with a stratigraphic position immediately below the Lower Massive Sulfide Zone at TV (Fig. 2).
+Drilling of the Upper Zone at Jeff expanded the footprint of known sulfide mineralization, but also showed that mineralization dies out to the north.
+Replacement-style sulfide mineralization is hosted by basaltic and dacitic peperite.

-Drilling of the lower Stockwork Zone at Jeff showed laterally continuous semi-massive to massive sulfide mineralization on the order of 50 m true thickness and extending down dip at least 100 m (Figs. 3 and 4).
-The Stockwork Zones at Jeff are characterized by a broad halo of weak-moderate sulfide and Au-Ag mineralization surrounding pods of high-grade Au-Ag mineralization.
+Drilling of the Lower Zone at Jeff showed laterally continuous semi-massive to massive sulfide mineralization on the order of 50 m true thickness and extending down dip approximately 100 m.
+A broad halo of weak-moderate sulfide mineralization underlies the Lower Zone.

 Drilling to the north of Jeff targeted stratiform SkyTEM and IP anomalies that were in proximity to historic auriferous drill holes.
 These drill holes encountered thick sequences of marine-deposited volcanic ash, carbonaceous mudstone, and sandstone.
-TV21-51 intercepted two 20-40 m intervals of moderately altered peperitic basalt with weak polymetallic sulfide mineralization that correlate with the stockwork horizons at Jeff over 400 m to the south.
-This shows that the hydrothermal system continues but weakens to the north of Jeff.
+Subordinate amounts of basaltic peperite with polymetallic sulfide stringers are present.